This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Deflection of Fixed Beam”.

-Explanation: Trash rack is a structure which is provided to prevent the debris entering into the penstock.
+Explanation: Trash rack is a structure which is provided to prevent the debris from entering into the penstock.
 The trash racks are usually located ahead of the gates.
 The debris which is collected on the trash rack may be removed either manually or with the help of automatic power driven racks.

-5. ______ regulates the speed of turbine.
+5. __________ regulates the speed of turbine.

 a) Tail race